 4. Nicki claims she could have changed the outcome of Keith and Allison’s trials.
 Though Nicki was accused of being a recruiter for Raniere by a former DOS member, the ex-Galactica actress has never been charged with a crime.
 In the documents obtained by Page Six, she also said that the trial would have gone a different way if she was allowed to testify.
 “My testimony would have countered much of what the prosecution’s witnesses alleged and dismantled the Government’s entire theory about DOS,” she reportedly wrote in her letter, “reframing it from a sinister ‘sex cult,’ to a group of women who sought guidance from a trusted and intelligent man, and created a secret sorority for women that implemented some somewhat unconventional practices in the pursuit of growth and personal freedom.”

-5. She hasn’t been in touch with her wife.
+5. She hasn’t been in touch with her now estranged wife.
 “I haven’t been able to speak to her for a year and [a] half.
 Part of the conditions of her bail is that she can’t speak to anyone who is affiliated in any way with the case or NXIVM,” Nicki said, adding: “This has been the hardest, most humbling experience of my life.”
 However, when asked if she would still go back to Keith and NXIVM, she said, “Yeah.
 I wouldn’t trade my experiences for anything.”